Pelvic Pain and Physical Therapy: How Pelvic Floor Physical Therapy Helps

 Pain can vary from mild to severe

-May be constant or intermittent
+May be constant or come and go

-Could be dull, sharp, and/or radiate
+Pain might be dull, sharp, and/or radiate

 Might be located in the tailbone, pelvic floor, genitals, groin, hip, and/or lower abdominals

 Might see a pattern of pain with certain activities or positions

 Sexual activity may cause or increase the pain

 Pelvic floor myofascial pain occurs in approximately 85% of patients with pelvic pain (Meister).
 Pelvic floor physical therapists are movement experts that specialize in assessing and treating myofascial pain (Myo= muscle) anywhere between the ribs and knees.
 At RVA Holistic PT, we have advanced training in orthopedics, intravaginal pelvic floor assessment, intrarectal pelvic floor treatment and visceral training , but we look at the pelvic floor as well as the entire body because dysfunction in one part of the body can contribute to dysfunction in another part of the body.